katholiek-onderwijs-vlaanderen/sri4node/README.md

 In essence we map 1 *regular* resource to a database row.
 A *list* resource corresponds to a query on a database table.

-There are 3 reserved words for database columns which are used internally: 'created', 'modified' and 'deleted'.
-These columns must be present, otherwise an error will be shown indicating that the mapping can't be done.

 Expansion on list resource can be specified as `expand=results.href`, this will include all *regular* resources in your *list* resource.
 A shorthand version of this is `expand=full`.